 After many months or maybe years, you have finally decided to buy your own home.
 You have pinched every penny to save up a sizeable down payment.
 You have made open houses a weekend ritual but still can’t seem to make the leap into purchasing a home.
 Why not??

 Maybe you’re comfortable in your current space.
-You have accepted the shortcomings of where you live whether it is loud neighbors or no parking readily available.
+You have accepted the shortcomings of where you live whether it is loud neighbours or no parking readily available.
 Not many surprises since you have been there so long.

 First time home buyers tend to freeze up when it comes time to actually picking a house.
 Will they be happy there?
-Will they like their neighbors?
+Will they like their neighbours?
 Will they be tied down because they are now house rich and cash poor?
 What happens if their financial situation changes for the worse?
 Basically, the fear of the unknown becomes a constant nagging in their ear and prevents them from moving on towards purchasing their dream home.

-Here are some steps to try and then maybe you can take the leap to homeownership:
+Here are some steps to try and then maybe you can take the leap to home-ownership: